micycle8778/host/README.md

 4. install host via running `nimble install`

-to uninstall, use `nimble uninstall`
+to uninstall, use `nimble uninstall host`

 ## using host